See below for the 2024 Report from the Bureau of Labor Statistics.

 How to Become a Hazardous Materials Removal Worker

-Hazmat removal workers need a high school diploma and are trained on the job.
-Most workers complete up to 40 hours of training in accordance with Occupational Safety and Health Administration (OSHA) standards.
-Some hazmat removal workers need a state license or permit.
+Hazmat removal workers typically need a high school diploma and are trained on the job.
+Workers may complete training that follows Occupational Safety and Health Administration (OSHA) standards.
+Some hazmat removal workers need federally or state-mandated training, licensing, or permits, depending on the type of waste remediation.

 Pay